10 Best Herbal Tinctures For Ringworm

 Lavandula angustifolia, commonly known as English lavender, is often used in herbal tinctures for its antifungal and soothing properties.

-While it may offer a natural alternative to conventional treatments, it is advisable to consult a healthcare professional before use, especially for severe or persistent cases.
+It is important to consult a healthcare professional before using lavender tinctures, especially for severe or persistent fungal infections.

 taraxacum officinale tincture